feedhenry-training/Business-App/README.md

 * Ex4 Xml parser: Used for parsing XML in Rhino.
 This should be replaced by XML libraries for Node.js such as "libxmljs" or "xml2js"
 * Base64 Encoder: Used to convert content to Base64 encoded.
 In Node.js, just use Buffer object.

+More libraries are supported in Node.js please check out NPM registerd modules.